 - Individual therapy that gives you an opportunity to discuss topics with an expert

 - Peer counseling in group therapy sessions, which provides positive feedback and also builds self-esteem

 - Family therapy that brings in loved ones for a holistic approach

 - Behavioral therapy as a means of changing areas of negative thinking and acting out with healthier habits

 - Medication therapy management in situations where people can benefit from pharmacological support

-In some situations, coming in to see North Houston psychiatry experts can uncover an underlying disorder.
-Examples include ADHD, eating disorders, or anxiety.
+In some situations, coming in to see North Houston psychiatrists can uncover an underlying disorder.
+Examples include ADHD, depression, or anxiety.
 Sometimes, these conditions have genetic components.
 If you or another close family member struggle with one of these conditions, getting help now is vital.